Lava creeps onto geothermal plant site on Hawaii's Big Island

 "The resulting ash plume may affect surrounding areas," it said.

-The plant has been closed since shortly after lava began erupting on May 3 through newly opened fissures in the ground running through neighborhoods and roads on the far eastern flank of Kilauea.
+The plant has been closed since shortly after lava began erupting on May 3 through newly opened fissures in the ground running through neighbourhoods and roads on the far eastern flank of Kilauea.

 LAZE ALERT

-About 4.8 km to the east of the plant on the coast, noxious clouds of acid fumes, steam and fine glass-like particles billowed into the sky as lava poured into the ocean from two flows cutting across Highway 137, one of the main exit routes from the eruption zone.
+About 3 miles (4.8 km) to the east of the plant on the coast, noxious clouds of acid fumes, steam and fine glass-like particles billowed into the sky as lava poured into the ocean from two flows cutting across Highway 137, one of the main exit routes from the eruption zone.

-Laze - a term combining the words "lava" and "haze" - is formed when erupting lava, which can reach 1,093 degrees Celsius, reacts with sea water.
+Laze - a term combining the words "lava" and "haze" - is formed when erupting lava, which can reach 2,000 degrees Fahrenheit (1,093 degrees Celsius), reacts with sea water.
 It is potentially deadly if inhaled.

 Laze killed two people when a lava flow reached the coast in 2000, and authorities warned residents to stay clear of it.